 Physician Professional Satisfaction

-AMA-RAND REPORT on Factors Affecting Physician Professional Satisfaction and Their Implications for Patient Care, Health Systems, and Health Policy
+AMA-RAND STUDY on Factors Affecting Physician Professional Satisfaction and Their Implications for Patient Care, Health Systems, and Health Policy

 One of the AMA's core strategic objectives is to advance health care delivery and payment models that enable high quality, affordable care and restore and preserve physician professional satisfaction.
 Such changes could yeild a more sustainable and effective health care system with highly motivated physicians.
 To that end, the AMA asked the RAND corporation to identify the factors that lead to physician satisfaction.